The world's first comprehensive collection of Gibson Vintage J-200s is now on sale!

 [Mail-Order Assurance Service]

-For mail-order purchases, since we cannot provide customers with an opportunity to try the instrument, we offer a 6-day trial period after the product arrives.
+Since we cannot offer customers the opportunity to try out the instrument before purchase, we provide a 6-day trial period after the product arrives.

-Please try the product thoroughly at home.
-If you are not satisfied, we will refund the purchase price.
+Please take your time to try out the product at home, and if you are not satisfied, we will refund the purchase price.

 February 25, 2026